 The number one killer of relationships is contempt.
 When people treat each other contemptuously the respect in the relationship is gone.
 And without respect, nothing else matters.

-Many of my clients who are in toxic relationships (and there are many) struggle with obsession over their partners.
+Many of my clients who are in toxic relationships (and there are many) struggles with obsession over their partners.

 They want their partners to be in constant contact.
 They stress out when texting habits change in any way.
 They give up everything in their life to be with their person.
 They twist themselves into pretzels to please the other.